pedrolcl/basicsynth/Src/GMSynth/ReadMe.txt

 		<< send message to main thread >>
 	}

-	GMSynthSetCallback(synth, SynthEvent, samples, arg);
+	GMSynthSetCallback(SynthEvent, ms, arg);

-If 'samples' is non-zero, the callback is invoked every 'samples' of output.
+If 'ms' is non-zero, the callback is invoked every ms milliseconds of output.
 This can be used to display the current time or to synchronize screen updates with the sound playback.